AlexMagno757/AlexMagno757/README.md

 ## Hi, I'm Alexandre👋

-I am a Computer Science undergraduate student at Universidade Federal de Uberlândia (UFU).
+🎓 I am a Computer Science undergraduate student at Universidade Federal de Uberlândia (UFU).
 My foundation is built on Backend development, Systems Engineering, Low-Level Programming, and my current focus is rapidly expanding into Artificial Intelligence, Machine Learning, and Large Language Models (LLMs).

-I enjoy bridging the gap between low-level performance and intelligent systems—whether that means studying Operating Systems and Distributed Databases, or exploring Deep Reinforcement Learning and modern AI applications.
+💡I enjoy bridging the gap between low-level performance and intelligent systems—whether that means studying Operating Systems and Distributed Databases, or exploring Deep Reinforcement Learning and modern AI applications.
 Alongside my studies, I act as a teaching assistant for the Logic for Computing course and serve as a peer mentor in the PET program.

 ## 🔧 Skills
 *   **Languages:** C, C++, Java, SQL, Prolog, Haskell, Assembly, Python, HTML.